dandev10/Danscript/how-it-works.md

 -----------------------
 *2.* when setting in binary in to a byte remeber to use `+` for  1, and `-` for 0.
-to code in a byte write `[ ]` and inside those brackets write binary. you should be able to create any but only one ASCII character.
+to code in a byte write `[ ]` and inside those brackets write binary. you should be able to create any but only one ASCII character each brackets of byte.
 ---------------------------
 *3.* now when you finished your byte you need to add a `>` after, that's because of when you have that symbol you saying to start another byte. if you finished you code